Reign Over Me: Plot

+While he and Charlie are hanging out, Alan's father dies, and Alan is angered at Charlie's apparent apathy.
+Later, Charlie attempts to give him a million dollars of government payout money as an apology, but Alan rejects the money and they reconcile.

 Alan endeavors to bring Charlie out of his shell by convincing him to see a therapist.
 Barely communicative, he ends every session after only a couple of minutes.
+His therapist, Angela, says he needs to tell the story about his family to someone eventually.

+Charlie immediately tells Alan his tragic story in the therapist's waiting room.
+He describes his three young daughters, wife and dog in detail, explaining how they were on one of the Boston-LAX flight hijacked by terrorists which crashed into the World Trade Towers.

-His therapist says he needs to tell the story about his family to someone eventually and Charlie soon tells Alan his tragic story.
-Later on, following a suicide by cop attempt, Charlie ends up in a psychiatric ward.
+Later on, for a few days Charlie changes his routine.
+He starts having flashes of his family in the apartment, instead of watching his usual comedies.
+However, following a suicide by cop attempt, Charlie ends up in a psychiatric ward.

 Legal proceedings commence, and Judge David Raines must determine whether to commit Charlie to psychiatric care.
-After Charlie suffers a breakdown, Raines leaves the decision to Charlie's in-laws, asking them to think of what their daughter would want for him.
-Charlie approaches his in-laws in the lobby of the courthouse, stating that he does not carry pictures nor discuss his family because he sees them every day, in the faces of people walking down the street.
+Charlie suffers a breakdown caused by the Timplemans' lawyer freely showing photos of his family in the courtroom.
+Raines leaves the decision to the Timplemans, asking them to think of what their daughter would want for him.

+Charlie approaches the Timplemans in the lobby of the courthouse, stating that he does not carry pictures nor discuss his family because he sees them every day, in the faces of people walking down the street.
 They decide that he should not be committed; instead, Charlie moves to a new apartment, leaving behind the painful memories associated with his former home.

 Alan visits Charlie in his new home and his wife calls and tells him "I love you and just want you to come home."
 The apartment's doorman brings out Charlie's scooter, telling Alan not to leave stuff lying around.
 He tells the doorman to take it back upstairs, but he does not respond.
 Not knowing what to do, Alan decides to ride home on the scooter.